chat-sdk/chat-sdk-ios/README.md

 Firebase secures your data by allowing you to write rules to govern who can access the database and what can be written.
 On the Firebase dashboard click **Database** then the **Rules** tab.

 Copy the contents of the **rules.json** file into the rules and click publish.

+## Social Login

+If you want to log in using Facebook, Twitter and Google Plus you can do that by downloading the Social Login [module](https://chatsdk.co/downloads/firebase-social-login/).
+The social login installation instructions are available [here](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Docs/Modules/SocialLogin.md).

 ## Backendless Set up for push notifications